 - Salt and pepper — Finish the dish by adding some salt and pepper to taste.

-Make this into a plant-based meal by adding a can of drained chickpeas.
+Make this into a plant-based meal by adding vegan chicken or a can of drained chickpeas.
 This adds protein and fiber, making it a complete and satisfying dinner option.

 How to Make Vegan Broccoli Rice Casserole